Police investigating racial harassment of NCAA women's basketball team in Idaho

 Idaho governor Brad Little, Gonzaga University and the NCAA released statements condemning the incident.

-Local police are working with the FBI to investigate, and asking the 100-some people who may have witnessed the harassment s to report what they saw.
+Local police are working with the FBI to investigate and asking the 100-some people who may have witnessed the harassment to report what they saw.

 Copyright 2024 Boise State Public Radio News